conjectures/Engineering_84_business_week/week2_sql/README.md

 **Database Normalisation**

-It is the process of structuring (relational) databases, in accordance to the normal forms, such that data redundancy is reduced.
+> It is the process of structuring (relational) databases, in accordance to the normal forms, such that data redundancy is reduced.

-##Terminology
+- *First Normal Form (1NF)*

+  make everything atomic, ie as small as it can be no repeating groups

+- *Second Normal Form(2NF)*

+  Must satisfy 1NF
+  Non primary key attributes are ...

+## Terminology

 - **Columns**: The attribute / characteristic of a table
 - **Row**: one set of attributes (also records or tuples)